A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Model calibration and forecasting

 To forecast weekly mortality, we adopt a two-step procedure: (1) forecast the latent mortality index $\kappa_{t,r}$ and the exogenous predictors (temperature and ILI), and (2) calculate the predicted weekly death rates using the estimated model from Section~\ref{subsec:modelstructure} and the distributed lag structures from Section~\ref{subsec:dlnm}.

 \paragraph{Step 1: Copula-based time series forecasting with covariates.} The latent mortality index $\kappa_{t,r}$, the weekly average temperature $\text{Tavg}_{t,w,r}$, and the influenza-like illness rates $\text{ILI}_{t,w,r}$ evolve over time and jointly shape the mortality dynamics.
-Importantly, temperature is an exogenous driver: it influences the transmission and intensity of influenza activity, but not vice versa \citep{lowen2007influenza,lowen2014roles}.
-Both temperature and influenza activity can, in turn, affect the evolution of the $\kappa_{t,r}$-process \citep{seklecka2017mortality}.
-This establishes a natural causal ordering among the three time-dependent processes.
 In addition, strong spatial dependencies are present: for instance, high temperatures in one region are likely to coincide with high temperatures in neighboring regions.
-Our forecasting framework should therefore account for both the causal hierarchy across processes and the regional dependencies within each process.
+Our forecasting framework should therefore account for the regional dependencies within each process.

-Therefore, we jointly model the regional dependencies within each process using a copula-based framework, while capturing the temporal evolution in each region through a Seasonal Autoregressive Integrated Moving Average process with eXogenous drivers (SARIMAX).
-A SARIMAX$(p,d,q)(P,D,Q)_s$ model for a time series $y_{t}$ is specified as \citep{hyndman2008automatic}:
+Therefore, we jointly model the regional dependencies within each process using a copula-based framework, while capturing the temporal evolution in each region through a Seasonal Autoregressive Integrated Moving Average process (SARIMA).
+We also test for the inclusion of exogenous drives in Suppl.~Mat.~\ref{app:compareSARIMAX}.
+A SARIMA$(p,d,q)(P,D,Q)_s$ model for a time series $y_{t}$ is specified as \citep{hyndman2008automatic}: